Sandesh4066/Energy-Grid-Data-Aggregator/README.md

 1. No installation needed - uses only Node.js built-in modules (crypto, http)

 ### Running the Solution
-1- Run the server "node server.js" to start the API
-2- Run the client.js file using "node client.js" to see the output
+1- Run the server "node server.js" to start the API (install express if error occurs) 2- Run the client.js file using "node client.js" to see the output

 The client will: